“If the doors of perception were cleansed

-This is the story of how I learned from inner and outer experiences that true vision comes from imagination and insight beyond mere eyesight; that even people with no eyesight, like Helen Keller, can be visionaries.
+This is the story of how I learned from inner and outer experiences that true vision depends on our state of mind and upon imagination and insight beyond mere eyesight; that even people with no eyesight, like Helen Keller, can be visionaries.

-Since childhood I needed corrective lenses for normal eyesight.
 At about age three my parents brought me to an ophthalmologist for a misaligned eye.
-I was diagnosed with astigmatism and far-sightedness and prescribed thick eyeglasses – which I always needed, but never liked.
-Gradually, I needed ever stronger prescriptions.
+I was diagnosed with astigmatism and far-sightedness and prescribed thick eyeglasses – which I always required, but never liked.
+Gradually, I was given ever stronger prescriptions.

 At a 1974-5 San Francisco New Year’s Eve party, I had an unprecedented and unforgettable out of body experience (OOB).
 While lying face down on a bed in a small dark room, “I” floated out of my body and up to the ceiling.
 And from the ceiling, with my glasses on a bedside table, I beheld my body lying face down on the pillow.
 For the first time in my life I had 20/20 vision without eyeglasses, and without even using my eyes – or maybe my brain.

-The New Year’s OOB experience soon led to a pivotal rebirth experience at age forty three, which, opened an emotional/intuitive flood-gate closed since childhood – unleashing for the first time in my adult life numerous synchronistic inner and outer experiences which gradually but radically changed my beliefs about “reality”.
+The New Year’s OOB experience soon led to a pivotal rebirth epiphany at age forty three, which, opened an emotional/intuitive flood-gate closed since childhood – unleashing for the first time in my adult life numerous synchronistic inner and outer experiences which gradually but radically changed my beliefs about “reality” and self-identity.

-After the rebirth experience I had other OOB experiences with apparent out of body vision, as well as innumerable inner visions and insights.
+After the rebirth experience I had other out of body experiences with perceived visions, as well as innumerable inner visions and insights.
 Ultimately, I associated inner visions with a mysterious “third eye” associated with the pineal gland – providing apparent perception beyond ordinary eyesight.
 For example, I took shaktipat initiation from my Hindu master Shri Dhyanyogi Madhusudandas only after perceiving his extraordinary silver aura and seeing him in inner visions, one of which was as clear as a color TV picture.
-And I learned from Guruji that auric perceptions and inner visions were associated with the kundalini purification process.
+And I learned from Guruji that such auric perceptions and inner visions were associated with the kundalini purification process.

 Despite years of effort, I never succeeded in normalizing my vision with Bates relaxation techniques.
-Apparently, relaxation could not normalize a misshapen cornea and resulting astigmatism.
-But I am convinced that relaxation and other Bates methods improved and stabilized my vision, deterred cataract formation, and taught me much about my body’s energy system; that thereby they have contributed to good health.
-At age eighty one, I still get a binocular 20/20 correction with progressive bifocal glasses which are not as strong as glasses prescribed for me over twenty years ago, which I keep as souvenirs.
+At my present level of consciousness, relaxation did not normalize a misshapen cornea and resulting astigmatism.
+But I’m convinced that relaxation and other Bates methods improved and stabilized my vision, deterred cataract formation, and taught me much about my body’s energy system; that thereby they have contributed to good health.
+At age eighty eight, I still get a binocular 20/30 correction with progressive multifocal lenses which are not as strong as eyeglasses prescribed for me about thirty years ago, which I keep as souvenirs.

 But, gradually Guruji became physically exhausted and debilitated from his tireless schedule of selflessly helping others in the US.
 Yet he retained his enlightened state of mind.
 And soon I learned of other spiritual masters and saints with unhealthy bodies and/or impaired eyesight.
 So, I learned it was possible to be spiritually elevated, notwithstanding visual and other physical impairments.

-Thus, though ultimately I accepted my inability to normalize eyesight without glasses, I have never lost faith in our evolutionary potential of ever elevating inner vision through mindful identification and diligent purification of mental defilements.
+Thus, though ultimately I accepted my inability to normalize eyesight without glasses, I’ve never lost faith in our evolutionary potential of ever elevating inner vision through mindful identification and diligent purification of mental defilements.

 And so it shall be!